 Past a horse pasture, up a country road near the top of a gently rising foothill, Josette Millar’s home studio looks out across the hills of Sherman, Connecticut.

-It is from here that the Swiss born artist develops her plein air canvasses of the surrounding countryside, a far distance from the small village near Lausanne where she grew up but not so far from the call of the farmland of her youth.
+It is from here that the Swiss-born artist paints her love of horses, a far distance from the small village near Lausanne where she grew up but not so far from the call of the farmland of her youth.

-At twenty-eight, Millar left the spreadsheets and ledgers behind and immigrated to the United States to pursue a degree in graphic design that led to her founding her own web design agency.
+At twenty-eight, Millar immigrated to the United States and pursued a degree in graphic design that led to her founding her own web design agency.
 All the while, the creative tickle never left.
-Starting with ceramics, first throwing bowls and vases, she was more and more attracted to draw on slabs of clay.
-Not long after her first series of designed tiles, Millar stumbled upon a set of watercolors.
-Her passion was ignited.
 Soon after her first watercolor painting, she enrolled in oil painting classes and has never looked back.

-It is in the outdoors that she finds her inspiration.
-“Nature is where I feel free”, Millar claims, “as a child I loved to roam and play in the fields and forest of my home in Belmont sur Lausanne.
-Plein air painting pulls me outside once again and frees my spirit.”
+It is in the countryside that she finds her inspiration.
+“Nature is where I feel free”, Millar relates, “as a child, I loved to roam and play in the fields and forest of my home in Belmont sur Lausanne.
+Nature inspires me and frees my spirit.”

-Millar developed her technique at The Art Students League in New York City and has studied extensively with the renowned artists, Stefan Baumann of Mount Shasta, CA, Edward Spalding DeVoe of Bridgewater, CT, and Leonid Gervits of New York City.
+Millar developed her technique at The Art Students League of New York with Christopher Gallego, Leonid Gervits, and Sherry Camhy, as well as with plein-air artists Stefan Baumann and Edward Spalding DeVoe.
 She also attended the Metropolitan Museum of Art of New York Copyist Program two years in a row.